micheloliveira-com/ReactiveLock/README.md

   <img src="asset/logo.png" alt="ReactiveLock Logo" width="512" />
 </p>

-ReactiveLock is a .NET 9 library for reactive, distributed lock coordination.
-It allows multiple application instances to track busy/idle state and react to state changes using async handlers.
+ReactiveLock is a .NET 8/9+ library for reactive, distributed lock coordination.
+It allows multiple application instances to track busy/idle state and react to changes using async handlers.

 It supports both in-process and distributed synchronization.
 Redis is the stable distributed backend.